SAP-samples/cloud-btp-cli-api-codejam/README.md

 ## How to obtain support

-Support for the content in this repository is available during the actual time of the mini workshop event for which this content has been designed.
+Support for the content in this repository is available during the actual mini workshop event for which this content has been designed.

 ## Further connections and information